 In the Spotlight

 Form a communication plan with your family.
 An emergency can strike at any time.
 Make sure everyone in your family has a way of contacting each other.
-If possible, identify an emergency contact person who is outside of your area so that everyone has a back-up, central point of communication.
+If possible, identify an emergency contact person who is outside of your area so that everyone has a backup, central point of communication.

 Keep health records handy.Print out a copy of a recent Blue Button file and keep it in a safe place.
 When a disaster hits, you could be stranded without access to a pharmacy.
 Stay ahead of schedule and have an extra supply of your prescriptions.
-If you need help, use My HealtheVet's Secure Messaging to contact your physician with a protected, private message about your care.
+If you need help, use My HealtheVet's Secure Messaging (sign in required)to contact your physician with a protected, private message about your care.
 (But remember that Secure Messaging is not for emergencies — always call 911 if you need urgent care.)

 Assemble an emergency kit.
 Don't wait until the last minute!
 Here are a few suggestions:

-- Water and non-perishable food items
+Water and non-perishable food items

 Small amount of cash — ATMs and credit card machines may be inoperable

-- First-aid kit and family prescriptions
+First-aid kit and family prescriptions

 Flashlights, lanterns, and batteries

 At least one change of clothes

-- Hygiene and sanitation products
+Hygiene and sanitation products

-- Copies (front and back) of your identification and credit cards
+Copies (front and back) of your identification and credit cards

-- Full tank of gasoline
+Full tank of gasoline

-- Cards, toys, and other small recreational items, especially if you have children
+Cards, toys, and other small recreational items, especially if you have children

-And don't forget to plan for your pets!
+Don't forget to plan for your pets!
 Make sure Fluffy has her carrier and enough food and water, too.
 Ideally, the supplies in the emergency kit should last at least three days and should be restocked or replaced at least once per year.

-'What should I do when I know a storm is coming?'
+What should you do when you know a storm is coming?

 Stay informed.
 The National Hurricane Center and local news stations issue constant weather updates.
 You can also sign up to receive alerts on your phone.
 Follow instructions issued by local officials — if evacuations are ordered, leave immediately!

 Protect your home and your belongings.
 Safeguarding windows are a priority.
 If broken, strong winds may enter your house and pry open the roof.
 It's best to cover windows with either shutters or plywood.
-Tie down or bring inside any loose items in your lawn.
+Tie down or bring inside any loose items on your lawn.
 Storms spring up quickly, so there's no such thing as taking too many preventative measures.

 For more information on preparing for severe weather, visit Ready.Gov.